elmcraft/elmcraft.org/content/about/index.md

 If you find a content page without a marker, assume it is a rough draft that's not been tagged yet.

+## Logo

+The logo is a remix of the classic Elm tangram as a brick / building block, representing the craft of Elm.
+The gradient is a shoutout to the Elm blue as an origin, graduating into different shades representing the vibrancy of community projects built on top of it.
+It was designed by [Carla Kuchel](https://dribbble.com/carlakuchel).

 ## People

 Here are the current Elm lovers behind Elmcraft!